 So Sarah, what does International Women’s Day mean to Freshwater?

 “Our HR policies are designed with equality and diversity at their very heart, and this informs everything we do.
 We support colleagues to develop as individuals, helping to build their confidence and project their personal brand, both internally and externally.
-This starts from the outset – at the induction stage – and continues throughout their time with us.
+This starts from the outset – at the onboarding stage – and continues throughout their time with us.
 It’s achieved by our mentoring and buddying system, having a sophisticated talent and succession plan, giving individuals exposure to different areas of work and trusting them to get involved with complex projects that really challenge them.
 Our aspiration is that this approach will help colleagues to progress so that they feel empowered to seize future opportunities at work.”